hushmesh/slate/source/includes/_app_example.md

 }
 ```

-Now we can use storage api to save and fetch data
+Now we&nbsp;can use Storage API to&nbsp;save and fetch data.

 ## Save data